 Sometimes what looks like the symptoms of depression may actually be the effects of a spirit of Self-Pity.
-Self-Pity will keep you so focused on your problems that you cannot reach out the God to help you find the solution and move forward into healing for your spirit and your body.
+Self-Pity will keep you so focused on your problems that you cannot reach out to God to help you find the solution and move forward into healing for your spirit and your body.
 Although it may be difficult to recognize, Self-Pity can be identified and defeated and its effects of hopelessness, oppression, heaviness, and depression can be removed too.
-Here are some keys to help you identify and overcome Self-Pity and depression symptoms in your life as well as some tips so that you can help others who are struggling with it.
+Here are some keys to help you identify and overcome Self-Pity and depression symptoms in your life as well as some tips that you can use to help others who are struggling with it.

-Why is it so comfortable?
+Why is Self-Pity so comfortable?

-Sadly, for some people, pity is the only 'positive' affirmation they feel like they can get from loved ones.
+Sadly, for some people, pity is the only “positive” affirmation they feel like they can get from loved ones.
 This can make it challenging for them to even want to overcome it.
 It can act as a mental anesthesia that numbs the pain in a way, yet the person stuck in it is unwilling to properly address or deal with whatever is causing the pain to begin with.

 Discernment and key strategies to overcoming Self-Pity